robertorcosta/azure-docs.pt-br/articles/aks/azure-disk-csi.md

             claimName: pvc-azuredisk-shared
 ```

-Create the deployment with the [kubectl apply][kubectl-apply] command and specify your `deployment-shared.yml` file:
+Create the deployment with the [kubectl apply][kubectl-apply] command, and specify your `deployment-shared.yml` file:

 ```console
 $ kubectl apply -f deployment-shared.yml